PavanRangani/docs/docs/prd/investments-views/capital-calls-and-distributions.md

 - Columns
     - Family
     - Investor
-        - It is a link only it task is created.
+        - It is a link only if task is created.
 On click, opens the activity task view dialog on the same page.
         - It is not linked for the Draft activity.
         - If name is too long, shows name in multiline.
 (Never shows elipsis)
     - Fund